deltachat/deltachat-desktop/README.md

 Make sure that your nodejs version is `20.0.0` or newer.

-If you still get errors look at the instructions in the [`deltachat-node`](https://github.com/deltachat/deltachat-core-rust/tree/master/node) and [`deltachat-core-rust`](https://github.com/deltachat/deltachat-core-rust) README files to set things up [`or write an issue`](https://github.com/deltachat/deltachat-desktop/issues/new/choose).
+If you still get errors look at the instructions in [UPDATE_CORE Readme](./docs/UPDATE_CORE.md) to set things up [`or write an issue`](https://github.com/deltachat/deltachat-desktop/issues/new/choose).

 ## Configuration and Databases <a id="config-and-db"></a>